The Iterative Process in a Doctoral Program: Advice for Degree Candidates and Educators

 Whether you’re enrolled in a traditional or an online doctoral program, the iterative process can help ensure the accuracy and quality of your work.
 Going over your research again and again can decrease the chance that you’ll miss something pertinent, while rewriting your dissertation multiple times can improve your writing and strengthen your arguments.

-Dr. Colin “Kim” Winkelman of the Richard W. Riley College of Education and Leadership at Walden University compares writing a doctoral dissertation to learning how to paint a self-portrait.
+Dr. Colin “Kim” Winkelman of the Richard W. Riley College of Education and Human Sciences at Walden University compares writing a doctoral dissertation to learning how to paint a self-portrait.
 “First you must decide on the subject you wish to paint,” he says.
 “Then, you need to assemble the materials and paint colors.
 Next, you will sketch an outline of your subject.
 Then, you mix the colors and begin to fill in the sketch.
 Now you stand back and ask yourself—does this represent me and what I want to achieve?
 In order to receive an objective appraisal of your initial work you select a mentor, who recommends you tone down the colors, fill in details, and add more expression to your eyes.
 You then literally go ‘back to the drawing board.’
 Like the artist, it is important that you understand that revisions are necessary when writing a doctoral dissertation.”

 One of the most important parts of the iterative process in a doctoral program is your relationship with your dissertation advisor.
 When you’re enrolled in an accredited online doctoral program, you’ll have access to qualified faculty members who will provide you guidance.